Innovation Strategy – What is it and how to develop one?

 However, because competitive needs are individual and often very specific, a strategy that worked for another player in your field shouldn’t be copied but learned from.
 Although defining your playing field is important, your unique value proposition is what will make or break your innovation strategy.

-Next, and probably the most important step is to define your unique value proposition – how will you win?
+Next, and probably the most important step is to define that unique value proposition.
+How will you win?
 What type of innovations allow the company to capture that value and achieve competitive advantage?

 Because the purpose of innovation is to create competitive advantage, you should focus on creating value that either saves your customers money and time or makes them willing to pay more for your offering, provides larger societal benefit, makes your product perform better or more convenient to use, or becomes more durable and affordable compared to the previous product and the ones in the market.

-To be able to find a unique value proposition, the ability to identify and exploit new uncontested markets is recommended.
+To be able to create a unique value proposition, the ability to identify and exploit new uncontested markets is recommended.
 This can be done through value innovation.

 The purpose of value innovation is to achieve sustainable competitive advantage by looking beyond your current understanding of the industry and reforming your value proposition to stand apart from the competition.